WebAssembly/wasi-poll/README.md

 ### Phase 4 Advancement Criteria

-WASI clocks must have host implementations which can pass the testsuite on at least Windows, macOS, and Linux.
+WASI poll must have host implementations which can pass the testsuite on at least Windows, macOS, and Linux.

-WASI clocks must have at least two complete independent implementations.
+WASI poll must have at least two complete independent implementations.

 ## Table of Contents [if the explainer is longer than one printed page]